sebbaum/laravel-artisan/README.md

 Currently none.

 ## Usage
-Place a dependency on the mysql cookbook in your cookbook's metadata.rb
+Place a dependency on the laravel-artisan cookbook in your cookbook's metadata.rb

 ```ruby
 depends 'laravel-artisan'